CMU-313/CMU-313.github.io/docs/recitations/reci3-deployment.md

 ## Task 1: Continuous Deployment

-Render.com
+To start off, you'll be deploying the app you just forked on two cloud platforms - Render and Google Cloud Platform.
+The goal here is to make your app accessible over the internet via two platforms.
+You'll also be setting up continuous deployment such that both of these deployments are updated with the latest version of the app, whenever you push code to the main branch of your repository.

+### Task 1A: Deploy on Render

-1. Create an account on [render.com](https://render.com)
+1. Create an account on [Render](https://render.com)
 2. Create a new Web Service
 3. Choose "Build and deploy from a Git repository"
-4. Click on Configure account, to give render access to your GitHub repositories - this is necessary to setup continuous deployment.
+4. Click on Configure account under GitHub, to give Render access to your GitHub repositories - this is necessary to setup continuous deployment.
 5. Connect your basic-web-app fork to the Web Service you just created
 6. Give your web service a name
 7. Set the Runtime to "Node", Build Command to `npm install; npm run build` and Start Command to `npm start`
 8. Make sure that the "Free" Instance Type is selected, and click "Create Web Service"
 9. When the build completes, click on the link of the form `*.onrender.com` at the top of the page to view the deployment.

-GCP

-setup account/coupon instructions go here
+### Task 1B: Deploy on Google Cloud Platform

+First, you need to redeem your GCP credits using the following instructions.

+** TODO: add GCP coupon redemption instructions **

+Now that you've redeemed your coupon, use the following instructions to deploy on GCP.

 1. Create a project called "Extreme Startup" using the [GCP Cloud Console](https://console.cloud.google.com/projectcreate?previousPage=%2Fwelcome%3Fproject%3Dextreme-startup&organizationId=703967796528) (you can set the location to "Students")
 2. Visit the [Cloud Run console](https://console.cloud.google.com/run) and select the project you just created using the project selector drop down(top-left)